 What is an apprenticeship?

-A formal apprenticeship must be recognised by Government and appear on the list of approved Apprenticeship Frameworks.
+A formal apprenticeship must be recognised by Government and appear on the list of approved Apprenticeship Standards or Frameworks.

 A formal apprenticeship is a job that allows someone to gain certification in their field whilst working, and consists of three core elements: